-Many defendant insurers and law firms will still try and use the case of Powell v Moody (1966) as their statutory defence, even though there is much more current case law which can and does work in our favour.
+Many defendant insurers and law firms will still try to use the case of Powell v Moody (1966) as their statutory defence, even though there is much more current case law which can and does work in our favour.
 Filtering crashes have to be judged on the evidence and on merit, not on some obsolete piece of case law.

-Providing you have complied with some basic common-sense rules, for example, not straddling or crossing a central, solid white-line system, not overtaking between ‘No Overtaking’ signs, not filtering close to a junction or turning on your right, and you do not cause other vehicles to alter course or speed, then you should not experience too many problems.
+Providing you have complied with some basic common-sense rules – for example, not straddling or crossing a central, solid white-line system; not overtaking between ‘No Overtaking’ signs; not filtering close to a junction or turning on your right; and you do not cause other vehicles to alter course or speed – then you should not experience too many problems.

-Kit: Many threads on various forum boards have gone on about the idiots who, during the hot summer weather have chosen to wear nothing more than a pair of shorts and a T-shirt (and I am sure we have all seen them in our time).
+Kit: Many threads on various forum boards have gone on about the idiots who, during the hot summer weather, have chosen to wear nothing more than a pair of shorts and a T-shirt (and I am sure we have all seen them in our time).

 OK, we may think that people who choose to wear such kit (or lack of it) are idiots and it certainly cannot be disputed that these people have no protection, and, yes, it will hurt if you come off, but the question often asked is: how much will it affect my compensation?

-If the injuries you sustained could have been avoided had you been wearing a helmet or one that was securely-fastened, then it is likely that your compensation will be reduced by a percentage to reflect the degree of fault attributed to you.
+If the injuries you sustained could have been avoided had you been wearing a helmet or one that was securely fastened, then it is likely that your compensation will be reduced by a percentage to reflect the degree of fault attributed to you.

 In respect of normal riding kit, there is currently no case law where the defence has been successful in having the amount of damages awarded reduced because the rider was not wearing recognised protective equipment other than a helmet.

-Speed: It is not for you to prove that you were travelling at or below the speed limit, it is for the defence to prove that you were exceeding the limit and so, unless the crash is of a catastrophic nature, then the chances of the police having carried out a full accident investigation are pretty remote and, on that basis, the chances of excess speed (if indeed you were travelling above the limit) being proven against you are unlikely.
+It is not for you to prove that you were travelling at or below the speed limit, it is for the defence to prove that you were exceeding the limit and so, unless the crash is of a catastrophic nature, then the chances of the police having carried out a full accident investigation are pretty remote and, on that basis, the chances of excess speed (if indeed you were travelling above the limit) being proven against you are unlikely.

 This, perhaps, gives you a bit of a flavour.
 Civil law and claims work differently to road traffic laws although there can be an overlap in some instances, but if you are unfortunate enough to have an off, make sure that you have your story straight before you say anything.